logzio/logz-docs/_source/logzio_collections/_log-sources/cloudwatch.md

 ##### Zip the source files

-Clone the CloudWatch Logs Shipper - Lambda project from GitHub to your computer, and zip the Python files in the `src/` folder.
+Clone the CloudWatch Logs Shipper - Lambda project from GitHub to your computer, and zip the Python files by running the following command:

 ```shell
 git clone https://github.com/logzio/logzio_aws_serverless.git \